 Kawaii (pronounced a bit like like Hawaii), is a Japanese word that means ‘cute’.
 Over here, we use it to describe the Japanese style of cute, which pervades the entire Japanese society.
 Think food with faces, animals pretending to be furniture, furniture pretending to be food etc, etc. SCK founder Marceline took part in an article explaining kawaii at Folksy.

 How do I get featured on the blog?

 How do I sponsor a giveaway or get you to review one of my products?

 Have a read of our Giveaways & Reviews page and get in touch.

-The geometric shapes are what shows when someone doesn’t have a Gravatar.
+If you want your own avatar instead of a random geometric shape, you need a Gravatar.
 It’s free to sign up and takes a few seconds and then you’ll have an avatar that’s linked to your email address so any time you comment on a site using gravatars (most blogs using WordPress, Disqus etc.), it will automatically show up.
 Cool, right?